-Join us for this seven-day Italian Dolomites Photo Tour for an experience of a lifetime in a region that you will not want to leave!
+Join us for this seven-day Italian Dolomites Photo Tour for an experience of a lifetime in this stunning and unique region of Europe!

 - Two nights on the highest alpine plateau in Europe, the amazing Alpe di Siusi.

-- Five nights in a lovely hotel with delicious half-board in the village of La Villa, a central location that provides us easy access to the most beautiful photo locations.
+- Five nights in a lovely hotel with delicious half-board in the village of La Villa, a central location that allows us easy access to the most beautiful photo locations.

 - Breathtaking photo opportunities abound.

 - Access via gondolas and chairlifts to magnificent alpine vistas.